How You Can Help the OSA Continue to Make a Difference

 In addition, the OSA not only offers its own programming out of the heritage building conveniently located in the Byward Market (a high traffic area for tourists), but the school generously opens up its facilities to other local groups – either for free or a minimal fee.
 These organizations include:

-The OSA is host to three (3) exhibition spaces open free to the public seven (7) days a week.
+The OSA is host to seven (7) exhibition spaces open free to the public seven (7) days a week.

-• The OSA Main Professional Exhibitions Gallery (ByWard Market and Orleans Campus)– Highlight the accomplishments of practicing local, provincial, national and international artists.
+- Two (2) OSA Main Professional Exhibitions Galleries located in the ByWard Market and at our Orleans Campus – Highlight the accomplishments of practicing local, provincial, national and international artists.
 Features a variety of annual and bi-annual shows, such as; the Instructor’s Exhibition, an international Miniature Print Competition, and the Visiting Artist-in-residence Program.